stryker-mutator/stryker-js/docs/getting-started.md

 After the init is done, inspect the `stryker.conf.js` file.

-For more information on what these options mean, take a look at the [Stryker readme](https://github.com/stryker-mutator/stryker-js/tree/master/packages/core#readme)
+For more information on what these options mean, take a look at [the Configuration docs page](./configuration.md)

 ---